julia-crosara/color-game/README.md

-# Color game for desginers
+# Color game for designers

 Select the color that matches the RGB values at the top of the page.
 It's great practice.